l1m3r/cmd-scripts/ss4vh/README.md

 - use any hex-editor to modify it manually (see the *source* for a *usable* hex search string).

-- find a way to get IronGate to just enabled surround sound support in VH which existed since its first release (at least).
+- find a way to [get IronGate to just enabled surround sound](https://valheimbugs.featureupvote.com/suggestions/271742/enable-surround-sound-51-71) support in VH which existed since its first release (at least).

 ---

 ## Limitations

 - only works on Windows...
-- every update to VH seems to replace the relevant file. -> need to apply the patch after every update.
+- every update to VH seems to replace the relevant file. -> need to apply the patch after every update (maybe a *proper* mod using BepInEx would be better).
 - My hex search string has worked flawlessly at least with all VH versions between January and May 2023 but there's no guaranty it will keep doing so in the future.

 ---